deannagelosi/SquiggleDraw/README.md

 Connect the AxiDraw to the Raspberry Pi using USB.

-Connect the thermal printer to the Raspberry Pi using a serial connection
+Connect the thermal printer to the Raspberry Pi using a serial connection.